Code-Institute-Submissions/ZestyTails/README.md

 * This is the [**.png mobile version of the wireframes**](https://drive.google.com/drive/folders/1tNrL2QYCS2FOnRMCfZtdLwvxFXWTAXA0?usp=sharing).
 * This is the [**.png desktop version of the wireframes**](https://drive.google.com/drive/folders/1LqQe9yraHVccuDF2AwpZwSq93C0blkdU?usp=sharing).
 * This is the [**.png ipad home page version of the wireframe**](https://drive.google.com/drive/folders/1Za4U2RYRycCt8yeCh0xQyVZxaeclWhNe?usp=sharing).
-* These wireframes are also stored in the assets directory.
+* These wireframes are also stored in the [wireframes directory](https://github.com/anabear/ZestyTails/blob/4ccce0fa4d76c44e1c188472a322804f0bbb97f6/wireframes).

 ---